Jedimaster4559/TaylorSeries/README.md

 - [x] Add javadocs to the geometric series method(s)
 - [ ] Clean isAccurate() method to use modulus
 - [ ] Check the usage of the center variable.
 Should it even be used?
+- [ ] Add javadocs to all of the getter methods

 ##### Random Ideas we might add
 -Graphing functionality</br>